Spiyush1806/UMC301-DSAI/README.md

 HistGradientBoosting

-(Optional) CatBoost
+CatBoost (optional)

-With target Yeo-Johnson transformation and per-fold early stopping.

-🧠 5.
-Stack Ensemble Meta-Learner
+To keep everything consistent, the target variable is transformed using Yeo-Johnson and early stopping is used to avoid overfitting.

+5. Meta-Model Stacking

-Final predictions are produced by a Ridge regression meta-model trained on out-of-fold predictions.
+To get the best final prediction, a Ridge Regression meta-model is trained on the out-of-fold predictions from all the base models.
+This stacking approach usually performs better than any single model alone.

-📤 6.
-Submission File Generation
+6. Final Submission

-## OUTPUT
+Once the pipeline finishes, it creates a clean Kaggle submission file:

 submission_full_pipeline.csv

+Upload this to Kaggle to see your score!

-📁 Repository Structure
+Repository Structure

-├── full_pipeline.py
+├── full_pipeline.py            # Complete pipeline script
-├── train.csv
+├── train.csv                   # Training dataset
-├── test.csv
+├── test.csv                    # Test dataset for Kaggle
 ├── sample_submission.csv
 ├── README.md